malwaremily/infosec-news-briefs/README.md

 #### US govt to ban export of hacking tools to authoritarian regimes
 * [BleepingComputer](https://www.bleepingcomputer.com/news/security/us-govt-to-ban-export-of-hacking-tools-to-authoritarian-regimes/): Sergiu Gatlan "The Commerce Department's Bureau of Industry and Security (BIS) today announced new controls that would ban U.S. companies from exporting and reselling software and hardware tools that could be used to fuel authoritarian practices through malicious hacking activities and human rights abuse."

+#### Intelligence Insights: October 2011
+* [Red Canary](https://redcanary.com/blog/intelligence-insights-october-2021/): "Each month, the Intel team provides Red Canary customers with an analysis of trending, emerging, or otherwise important threats that we’ve encountered in confirmed threat detections, intelligence reporting, and elsewhere over the preceding month.
+We call this report our “Intelligence Insights” and share a public version of it with the broader infosec community."

 ### 2021/10/22
 #### Justice Department Announces New Initiative to Combat Redlining
 * [Justice News](https://www.justice.gov/opa/pr/justice-department-announces-new-initiative-combat-redlining): "The Justice Department announced the launch of the department’s new Combatting Redlining Initiative today.
 Redlining is an illegal practice in which lenders avoid providing services to individuals living in communities of color because of the race or national origin of the people who live in those communities...The gap in homeownership rates between white and Black families is larger today than it was in 1960, before the passage of the Fair Housing Act of 1968."